 During fiscal year 2009, our cash used in operating activities was approximately \$2,502,000.
 This resulted from payments to suppliers, employees and consultants of approximately \$3,047,000, which was offset by cash of approximately \$142,000 received from collections of accounts receivable related to sales of products and services, cash received from display technology licensing fees of \$350,000, approximately \$29,000 of dividend income received and approximately \$25,000 of interest income received.
-Our cash provided by investing activities during fiscal year 2009 was approximately \$1,502,000, which resulted from purchases of short-term investments consisting of certificates of deposit and U.S. government securities of approximately \$2,899,000 and purchases of approximately \$2,000 of equipment, offset by approximately \$4,343,000 received upon maturities of short-term investments consisting of certificates of DISC common stock.
-Our cash provided by financing activities during fiscal year 2009 was approximately \$1,972,000, which resulted \$1,972,000, which resulted \$1,972,000, which resulted the sale of DISC common stock.
-Our cash provided by financing activities during fiscal year 2009 was approximately \$1,972,000, which resulted \$1,972,000, which resulted the sale of the
+Our cash provided by investing activities during fiscal year 2009 was approximately \$1,502,000, which resulted from purchases of short-term investments consisting of certificates of deposit and U.S. government securities of approximately \$2,899,000 and purchases of approximately \$2,000 of equipment, offset by approximately \$4,343,000 received upon maturities of short-term investments consisting of certificates of deposit and U.S. government securities and approximately \$60,000 received upon the sale of DISC common stock.
+Our cash provided by financing activities during fiscal year 2009 was approximately \$1,972,000, which resulted from cash received upon the exercise of stock options.
+As a result, our cash, cash equivalents, and investments in certificates of deposit and U.S. government securities at October 31, 2009 decreased to approximately \$2,201,000 from approximately \$2,671,000 at the end of fiscal year 2008.